arnabnandy7/arnabnandy7/README.md

 <h5 align="center">Well, it's time to take a break from the same old "no's" and try something a little more... interesting! ✨</h5>

 <p align="center">
-  My fridge and I have couples therapy at that time. 🛑❌
+  What a great idea!
+I'm sad I can't be part of it.
+Well, not that sad. 🛑❌
 </p>

 <br />